esa-esdl/esdl-core/doc/esdc_descr.rst

 --------------------

 The current version (version 0.1, Feb 2016) of the ESDC does not explicitly fill gaps.
 However, some gap-filling occurs during temporal aggregation as described below.
-The CAB-LAB team may provide gap-filled ESDC versions at a later point in time of the project.
+The ESDL team may provide gap-filled ESDC versions at a later point in time of the project.
 Gap-filling is part of the *Data Analytics Toolkit* and is thus not tackled during Data Cube generation to retain the information on the original data coverage as much as possible.